-- 1) By the second week of class, when we have discussed the philosophical bases of human attitudes to animals as the foundation for the courses, write a one-page report of how you view animals, and which of the three fundamental attitudes this most agrees with (due January 22nd).
+- 1) By the second week of class, when we have discussed the philosophical bases of human attitudes to animals as the foundation for the courses, write a one-page report of how you view animals, and which fundamental attitudes this most agrees with (due January 21st).
 What is the place of Homo sapiens in the animal kingdom?
 What control ought we to have over animals?
 Do we plan for the immediate or long term future?
 Do we have moral obligations to all or only some of the species on the planet?
 How should we behave to act ethically towards them?
 This is Opinion 1 and will be in your Participation Log. - Once we have set this foundation for the course, the rest of the semester will be a mixture of lectures, time to work on assignments, and presentations to the class. - 2) Find and describe an organization (whose scope must be national or international) concerned with human-animal interactions.
-Prepare a short report, about one typed page, with the organization name, scope, philosophical and organizational background and source of support.
+Prepare a short report, about 1-2 typed pages, with the organization name, scope, philosophical and organizational background and source of support.
 Be critical.
-This is due January 29th, and is to be saved in your Log as Opinion 2. - 3) Interview a person who works with animals.
+This is due January 28th, and is to be saved in your Log as Opinion 2. - 3) Interview (in groups) a person who works with animals.
 Discuss his/her philosophy, specifics of the contact with animals and attitudes to them, whether this is for remuneration.
-Class time will be allocated to discussion on interviewing techniques on January 20th Prepare a short oral presentation (12 minutes) for class during January 27th or 29th.
+Class time will be allocated to discussion on interviewing techniques on January 19th Prepare a short oral presentation (12 minutes) for class during February 2 and 4.
 Power point accompaniment for the presentation is appropriate but not required.
 This presentation will be graded on content of the interview, linkage to the areas covered by the class and by the competence of the presentation.
 I will be looking also for balance of the contributions by the presenters.
 See page 4 on techniques and subjects for interviewing people.
-Again, listen to others' presentations and make a one-page report for your Log on one of them, by February 5th; this is Opinion 3. - 4) Read about an ethical issue associated with human-animal interaction.
-Choose a topic and post it on moodle, by February 12th, no duplicates please.
+Again, listen to others' presentations and make a 1-2 page report for your Log on one of them, by February 11th; this is Opinion 3. - 4) Poster: Read about an ethical issue associated with human-animal interaction.
+Choose a topic and post it on moodle by February 9th, no duplicates please.
 Remember to think about philosophical approaches.
-Prepare a poster for presentation (around class time) on March 10th or 12th; class time will also be allocated to poster preparation on February 26th (remember this is a standard means of communicating at scientific conferences).
 An outline of poster presentation techniques and possible topics is on page 5.
-Because the process of creating a poster is so important, class on February 24th will be devoted to discussion and demonstration of poster presentation.
-Also, the grade for this assignment will be allocated half to the poster itself and half to the information presented on it and given during discussion with evaluators during the presentation.
-After the posters, choose one topic and make a one-page report in your Log about it; this is due March 17thth and is Opinion 4.
-Note that because of this assignment, we will not
+Because the process of creating a poster is so important, class on February 9th will be devoted to discussion and demonstration of poster presentation.
+Also, the grade for this assignment will be allocated half to the poster itself and half to the information presented on it, and calculagted from discussion with evaluators during the presentation.
+After the posters, choose one topic and make a one-page report in your Log about it; this is due March 7thth and is Opinion 4.
+Note that because of this assignment, we will not discuss issues that students have chosen for posters in class, at least before the poster presentation.